deepeth/mars/README.md

 Databend is the only warehouse supported by Mars, which has blazing performance and stores data to cloud-based object storage.
 You have two choices:

-Databend is the only warehouse support by mars which has the blazing perfomance and storage the datas to cloud-based object storage.
 There are two choice for you:
 * Self-Deploy.
 See [How to deploy Databend](https://databend.rs/doc/deploy/deploying-databend)
 * Cloud.
 Use https://app.databend.com